Vice (2015 film)

 Vice is a 2015 American science fiction action film directed by Brian A. Miller and written by Andre Fabrizio and Jeremy Passmore.
 The film stars Thomas Jane, Bruce Willis, and Ambyr Childers.

 The plot follows Julian Michaels (Willis), who has opened a resort with questionable ethics, where people can act out their fiercest fantasies with the resort's androids.
 When one of the androids, Kelly (Childers), becomes sentient and escapes, she joins forces with police detective Roy Tedeschi (Jane) to bring Michaels down and destroy his resort.

-The film was panned by critics and is considered Bruce Willis' worst film to date.
+The film received negative reviews from critics.

 Plot

 A futuristic resort, Vice, offers visitors the opportunity to live out all their fantasies, no matter how violent or deviant, on sophisticated androids (referred to as "artificials").
 Every day, the androids' memories are reset, and any damage sustained is scheduled for repair.
 To maintain the illusion that the androids are real, they are programmed to have behavioral responses such as emotions and believe themselves to be human.
 Kelly, a gynoid bartender, believes herself to be on the last day of her job.
 After meeting Evan, a friendly visitor who encourages her to follow her dreams, she and her friend Melissa, also a gynoid, are brutally killed by a different visitor.
 At the same time, Detective Roy Tedeschi arrests a rapist at the resort as he sexually assaults one of the androids.
 Tedeschi's captain orders him to stay away from Vice and only arrest its patrons after they leave, as Vice provides massive tax revenue for the city.
 Tedeschi believes that visitors to Vice become desensitized to violence and rape, pointing to the man he arrested as proof, and suspects that his department is taking bribes from the resort.
 As Tedeschi storms out, he vows to stop Vice.

 Vice CEO Julian Michaels orders Kelly immediately reactivated, as important clients are scheduled to arrive soon.
 Soon after, she experiences random flashbacks, and she is recalled.
 An engineer explains that her memories cannot truly be deleted, only made inaccessible.
 To stop her from having flashbacks, he must first bring all her memories to the forefront.
 Alarmed by the trauma of reliving all her deaths and sexual assaults, Kelly breaks free of her restraints before her memories can be reset.
 Security forces chase her through the resort, but she escapes into the outside city.
 There, she learns the truth about Vice and herself.
 Michaels orders a security team, led by Chris, to quietly reacquire her through any means necessary.
 Michaels plans to expand the use of androids to military and commercial use once they have become more socially acceptable.
 Believing a loose android could jeopardize this, he covers up the escape and blames the resort's brief shutdown on a terrorist attack.